parrt/cs601/lectures/threads-pp.md

 }
 ```

 We have much finer granularity here then with the intrinsic wait and notifyAll().
 First, we can awaken just a single thread because we know which queue of threads we are potentially waking up rather than all possible conditions.
 That is more efficient.
 Is also easier to understand with two different `Condition` objects.
-The other choices to have a single intrinsic queue of waiting threads with potentially multiple conditions they are actually waiting on.
+The other choice is to have a single intrinsic queue of waiting threads with potentially multiple conditions they are actually waiting on.

 # Some recommendations, patterns